-THMS as a Water Contaminant
+THMS Water Treatment

 The use of chlorine for disinfection can result in the formation of disinfection byproducts (DBP’s).
 When chlorine is added to water with organic material, such as algae, river weeds, and decaying leaves, DBP’s are formed.
 DBP formation is often more an issue in warm weather climates.